.

 isolation

-Isolated devices have no hard-wired connection between their input and output, especially no ground connection.
-Isolation usually refers to a power supply, or to tranformer-isolated audio outputs, like those found in good stereo FX and A/B Switchers.
-Power (or signal) at the input (primary coil) of an isolated device is induced into the output (secondary coil) over a transformer's air gap.
-When isolated (like good wall warts), power supplies will usually display "Class 2 Transformer" (they lack the 3rd "ground" prong).
-Isolated supplies get grounded only when the pedal (or device) they power is connected to an AC-powered device (like an amp).
-So, a single audio-chain of pedals, and the wall warts providing power, will adopt the ground of the amp input the last pedal connects to.
+"Isolated" means "ground isolated", or "transformer isolated", meaning "no hard-wired connection between the input and output, especially no ground connection".
+The purpose of isolation is to prevent ground loop hum.
+Isolation usually refers to a power supply (it can also refer to transformer-isolated audio outputs, like those found in good stereo pedals and A/B Switchers, because they often connect to 2 amps, and ground loop hum can occur).
+In an isolated device, power (or signal) at the input is "induced" from input to output, across the air gap of a transformer.
+Isolated power supplies (like good wall warts) are usually better (quieter), and will usually say "Class 2 Transformer" somewhere on the label.
+Isolated supplies must get grounded when we use them.
+But this only happens after they connect to a pedal that is connected to a grounded AC-powered device (like an amp, with a 3-prong power plug).
+So, a single audio-chain of pedals, and the wall warts providing power to that chain, will all adopt the ground of the amp input the last pedal connects to.
 This is important to know when using a power chain.
-To learn more, see Avoiding Hum in Power Chains, Dual GLines, and Dual PLines
+To learn more, see Avoiding Hum in Power Chains, Dual G-Lines, and Dual P-Lines.

 lo-current pedal